EdDataScienceEES/tutorial-nicolelikesharks/index.md

 ## 3. Plotting occurrence data points onto predictor maps

 ## 4. Plotting interactive bubble maps

+Now here's the part we've all been waiting for!
+Let's create our interactive bubble maps!
+We first create a colour palette with customizable bins.
+What these are

 ```
 # Creating interactive bubble map----